samhswallow/13-DDT-PROJ/README.md

 ## How to use (student)

 1. Edit all IPs to match the IP of your server
+2. Edit all images to match correct file path
-2. Start server.py
+3. Start server.py
-2. Run login_gui.py
+4. Run login_gui.py

 ---
 ## How to use (teacher)

 1. Edit all IPs to match the IP of your server
+2. Edit all images to match correct file path
-2. Run teacher_main.py
+3. Run teacher_main.py

 ---
 ## Project structure